 Benefits and Risks of Investing in Foreign Currency

-While it's the largest and most liquid market in the world, investors should be cognizant of the many risks that set it apart from traditional equity and bond markets.
-Notably, the high leverage used when investing in foreign currency can result in high volatility and greater risk of loss.
+There are many factors to consider before deciding to invest in foreign currency.
+It's the largest and most liquid market in the world, so you should know the many risks that set it apart from normal equity and bond markets.
+Notably, the high leverage (high debt level) used when investing in foreign currency can result in high volatility (price changes) and greater risk of loss.

 The key benefits of investing in foreign currency include:

-- Large and liquid market.
-The foreign exchange market is the largest and most liquid market in the world, with average daily volume in excess of $4 trillion.
+- A large and liquid market: The foreign exchange market averages daily trading volume in excess of $6 trillion.

-- Diversification.
-The foreign exchange market offers investors a way to diversify away from potential risks associated with the U.S. dollar as an asset class.
+- Diversification: The foreign exchange market offers investors a way to diversify away from the potential risks of trading currencies through exchange-traded funds.

-- Trading Hours.
-The foreign exchange market operates 24 hours a day, five days a week, which is longer than most traditional equity, bond, or futures markets.
+- Trading hours: The foreign exchange market operates 24 hours a day, five days a week, which offers more trading time than most traditional equity, bond, or futures markets.

-- Potentially Low Costs.
-Most foreign exchange trading doesn't involve paying a commission, but rather, a bid/ask spread that tends to be tighter than equities.
+- Potentially low costs: Most foreign exchange trading doesn't involve paying a commission, and the bid-ask spread tends to be tighter than with equities.

 The key risks of investing in foreign currency include: